LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 Catalog
 ........

 BTK uses a wrapper class for the actual catalog object, to get a standardized input for the generator.
 Currently BTK supports two kind of catalogs : Catsim-like catalogs and the COSMOS catalog (as provided with Galsim).
-Both have their own implementation of the Catalog class ; we will only use the Catsim one here.
+Both have their own implementation of the Catalog class; we will only use the Catsim one here.
 You can easily import the catalog from a FITS file using the ``from_file`` method as demonstrated here with our example catalog.

 .. jupyter-execute::

   catalog_name = "../data/sample_input_catalog.fits"
   catalog = btk.catalog.CatsimCatalog.from_file(catalog_name)

-It is also possible to instantiate the class by giving it the catalog directly ; the ``from_file`` method is merely a shortcut.
+It is also possible to instantiate the class by giving it the catalog directly; the ``from_file`` method is merely a shortcut.

 .. jupyter-execute::